fission-codes/fission-translate/README.md

 See the [Translations Contribution Guidelines](https://github.com/jenncoop/fission-translate/blob/master/TRANSLATIONS_CONTRIBUTION_GUIDELINES.md) for information regarding submitting a translation.

-Having culturally and linguistically accurate translations is an important and necessary goal for Ethereum.
-The current state-of-the-art involves providing end users with hard-coded messaging (typically in English).
-This approach serves only a small segment of the global population.
-The FISSION Suite attempts to address this issue by providing culturally and linguistically diverse user feedback in a maximally decentralized way.

 If you are an [ILR Level 4 or 5](https://https://en.wikipedia.org/wiki/ILR_scale) speaker in a language that is not present in the list of bountied translations, we would love to speak with you!
 Please reach out by submitting an issue.

 ### Library Contributions